investmentblockchain/IBP-Core/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start icprod` and to enable for system startup run `systemctl enable icprod`
+To test, run `systemctl start ibpd` and to enable for system startup run `systemctl enable ibpd`

 4b) OpenRC

-Rename icprod.openrc to icprod and drop it in /etc/init.d.
+Rename ibpd.openrc to ibpd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/icprod start` and configure it to run on startup with `rc-update add icprod`
+Test it with `/etc/init.d/ibpd start` and configure it to run on startup with `rc-update add ibpd`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop icprod.conf in /etc/init.
-Test by running `service icprod start` it will automatically start on reboot.
+Drop ibpd.conf in /etc/init.
+Test by running `service ibpd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they